-The pension charge in the Company's statement of comprehensive income represents contributions payable by the Company in respect of the plan and amounted to £1.7m for the year ended 31 December 2020 (2020: £2.1m).
-No contributions were payable to the fund at the year end (2020: £nil).
+The pension charge in the Company's statement of comprehensive income represents contributions payable by the Company in respect of these plans and amounted to £1.3m for the year ended 31 December 2021 (2020: £2.0m).
+No contributions were payable to the fund at the year-end (2020: £nil).

-The Company made no contributions into personal pension plans in the year (2020: £nil).
+The Company made no contributions to personal pension plans in the year (2020: £nil).

-14 Deferred tax
+16 Deferred tax